gamingwithevets/sneky/README.md

 If you wanna run the game from source code... well, you can download the ZIP file, or if you prefer the Linux way, use `git clone https://github.com/gamingwithevets/sneky.git`.
 But there's one extra step!
 Run `git checkout origin/christmas` in the repo folder.
 You must do this to switch to the `christmas` branch; or else, it will just be the `main` branch again.
 Then, install Python (I recommend the latest version).
 Then, you should update `pip` first.
 Run `pip install --upgrade pip` to do that.
 And, of course, run `pip install pygame`.
 After that, run `main.py` to start the game!

-NOTE: The game only supports Windows, due to the game saving in %LOCALAPPDATA%, which is not present in Linux.
+The game is based on Sneky v1.1.1, which doesn't *officially* support Linux, but you can have Linux support with some code changes based on v.1.2.1+.
+However, I will NOT create an official Linux port of the Christmas edition because of the reasons mentioned above.

 ## Building a Binary
 If you want to build your own binary of this version as well, first, of course, you need to clone the repo.
 In addition to Pygame and Python, you need Pyinstaller.
 To install it, just use `pip install pyinstaller`.